 “The ideas, customs, and social behaviour of a group of particular people or society.”

-There is a saying that ‘Culture happens when nobody is looking,’ but as organisations we must talk, challenge, and act in order to shape the customs and social behaviours of our particular people.
+There is a saying that ‘Company Culture happens when nobody is looking,’ but as organisations, we must talk, challenge, and act to shape our particular people's customs and social behaviours.